Scott Murray, code artist

 Whoa!
 We used our data to populate the contents of each paragraph, all thanks to the magic of the data() method.
 You see, when chaining methods together, anytime after you call data(), you can create an anonymous function that accepts d as input.
 The magical data() method ensures that d is set to the corresponding value in your original data set, given the current element at hand.

-What “the current element” is changes over time as D3 loops through each element.
+The value of “the current element” changes over time as D3 loops through each element.
 For example, when looping through the third time, our code creates the third p tag, and d will correspond to the third value in our data set (or dataset[2]).
 So the third paragraph gets text content of “15”.

 High-functioning